vectordotdev/timber-ruby/README.md

   end
   ```

-  This adds context data keyspaced by `build` within Timber.
+  This adds data to the context keyspaced by `build`.

 2. Add a Struct (recommended)